 Horsepower: The major depictions include the horse motif on the Sarnath Lion Capital of Ashoka, the equestrian portraits of Mughal emperors, and the sculptures of the steed at the Horse Court in the Srirangam temple.
 During the Mughal and British period, the Baluchari sarees of Bengal carried patterns of nawabs driving horse carriages.
 In contemporary times, royal horse motifs are found in Kanjivaram silk sarees, Kalamkari fabrics and block-printed textiles from Rajasthan (Sanganeri and Barmer).

 Elephant: The elephant is revered as a symbol of power and intelligence and worshipped in the form of Lord Ganesha.
 The animal with a congenial face is a prominent feature of temple pillars and sculptures.
 The Yaanai Yaali and Vanasinghram motifs have been used often in Kanjivarams for several decades, especially on sarees worn for wedding rituals.

-Serene swan: The hamsa is yet another iconic motif from the ancient times.
-It was occurred in sculptural reliefs and mural paintings of the Gupta period (seen in the Ajanta caves).
-The vahana (vehicle) of Goddess Saraswati, hamsa is a symbol of spirituality and peace the motif was commonly used in textiles and sarees.
+Serene swan: The hamsa is yet another iconic motif from ancient times.
+It has occurred in sculptural reliefs and mural paintings of the Gupta period (seen in the Ajanta caves).
+The vahana (vehicle) of Goddess Saraswati, the hamsa is a symbol of spirituality and peace the motif was commonly used in textiles and sarees.